the laramie edition—help repair the world

 I repurpose old jewelry and found objects into jewelry and sculpture.
 I do what I do because I care about the environment.
 I hope my views, hopes, and dreams for a better future are contagious.
 Art is such a part of me, I don’t know where myself and my art end, just like how we all interact with the environment and nature.
 Where does one begin and end?

 After I settled my moms estate, not long after my dad died, I complied this ongoing list.
 If you are ever in charge of settling an estate, I highly recommend finding a helper in such times.
 One tip I learned is to offer items to your friends, neighbors and community members.
 They might enjoy having something to keep in memory of the person missing from their daily life.
-Learn more below on how you can minimize your impact.
+Learn more below on how you can minimize your impact in Laramie, Wyoming and across the front range.

 Reduce, Reuse, Recycle